Girl abducted, raped while walking trails in Cypress neighborhood

 Anyone with info on the suspect call 713-830-3250. pic.twitter.com/lDeIEP0dbF

-The sheriff's office says the victim was walking the trails near the Longwood Golf Club/Little Cypress Creek area off Louetta Road when the man raped her.
+The sheriff's office says the victim was walking the trails near the Longwood Golf Club/Little Cypress Creek area off Louetta Road when she spotted the man.

+The teen told deputies the man allegedly turned around, pushed her down and then sexually assaulted her in a grassy area.

+"That's a very sick, sick person.
+That's very horrible for the 15-year-old girl and her family," resident Elaine Smith said.

 Authorities describe the suspect as a white man with an average build, gray hair and possibly a tattoo on his right arm, near his bicep.